Updated on: August 11, 2023

 10. TunnelBear — Good Beginner-Friendly VPN for Gamers

-TunnelBear only has servers in 45+ countries, but it still provides decent gaming speeds — I enjoyed stable ping, my connections to the gaming servers didn’t drop, and I only experienced minor lag, which wasn’t game-breaking.
+TunnelBear only has servers in 45+ countries, but has decent speeds — I enjoyed stable ping, my connections to the gaming servers didn’t drop, and I only experienced minor lag, which wasn’t game-breaking.
 But I still think ExpressVPN and Private Internet Access provide much faster gaming speeds.

 You also get strong security features, including full leak protection.
 In addition, P2P traffic is allowed on all servers, and the provider can access most top streaming sites (except Disney+).

-TunnelBear comes with a free plan, but it’s not good for gaming because it limits you to 500 MB per month — instead, I recommend getting its affordable plans that start at $3.33 / month.
+TunnelBear has a free plan, but it limits you to 2 GB per month, so it’s not good for gaming — instead, I recommend getting its affordable plans that start at $3.33 / month.
 Unfortunately, there’s no money-back guarantee.

 Bonus.
 Hotspot Shield — Really Fast Speeds & Good Security

-The provider doesn’t guarantee that its services will work with cloud gaming platforms (like ExpressVPN and IPVanish do) — even, I was able to game with Hotspot Shield on platforms like Google Stadia and GeForce Now pretty much all the time.
+The provider doesn’t guarantee that its services will work with cloud gaming platforms (like ExpressVPN and IPVanish do) — even so, I was able to game with Hotspot Shield on platforms like GeForce Now pretty much all the time.

 You get really good security features, including perfect forward secrecy and full leak protection (but it’s only available on Windows).
 There’s also P2P support on all servers, and the provider works with popular streaming sites like Netflix and Disney+.

-Hotspot Shield’s paid plans start at $2.99 / month and come with 5 connections and access to all features.
-There’s also a free plan, but it’s not good for gaming (it limits you to 1 device, 1 server location in the US, and 500 MB per day).
+Hotspot Shield’s paid plans start at $2.99 / month.
+There’s also a free plan with unlimited data, but it limits you to 1 device, curbs your speeds at 2 Mbps, and only allows access to servers in the US, the UK, and Singapore.
 The paid plans are covered by a 45-day money-back guarantee.

 Hotspot Shield provides really fast speeds for gaming.
 It also works with cloud gaming services almost all of the time, has user-friendly apps, and provides strong security features.
-Its free plan is not good for gaming, but its paid plans are affordable and come with a 45-day money-back guarantee.
+It has a decent free plan and paid plans that are affordable and come with a 45-day money-back guarantee.

 Comparison of the Best VPNs for Gaming in 2023